keiserlab/keiserlab.github.io/collections/_people/douglas_myers_turnbull.md

 author: douglas_myers_turnbull
 layout: author-bio
 jobtitle: Postdoctoral Scholar
-bio: bioinformatics
+bio:
 type: member
-excerpt: "Douglas was a PhD candidate in the Bioinformatics program.
-He received a B.S. in Computer Science with a Specialization in Bioinformatics (math minor) from UCSD"
+excerpt: "Douglas has a PhD in Bioinformatics.
+He received a B.S. in Computer Science with a Specialization in Bioinformatics (math minor) from UCSD, where he did researc"
 header:
   teaser: /assets/images/people/bio-myers-turnbull.jpg
 papers: